-If you want to guarantee you get the best price use Booking.com to book your stays.
-It’s the only platform for hotels I use and if you find your hotel (room, dates, and length of stay must be the same) cheaper at any point after booking they will match it.
+If you want to guarantee you get the best price, I’d highly suggest using Booking.com to book your stays.
+It’s the only platform for hotels that I use and if you find your hotel (room, dates, and length of stay must be the same) cheaper at any point after booking they will match it.

-Check the reviews – always make sure to check the property reviews on booking sites like Booking.com or HostelWorld.
+Check the reviews – Always make sure to check the property reviews on booking sites like Booking.com or HostelWorld.
 So that you don’t get any unpleasant surprises during your stay.
 Past guests often praise and complain about the same things so you will soon understand if a property is right for you before booking.

-Amenities – if a swimming pool is important to you for example, always check to see if it will be in operation during your stay.
+Amenities – If a swimming pool is important to you, for example, always check to see if it will be in operation during your stay.
 Often hotels tend to do maintenance work in the off-season.
 It’s happened to me in the past and I don’t want you to get caught out the same way.

 Renting a Car, Campervan, or Motorhome in New Zealand

 Let’s face it, you’re going to need wheels to get around New Zealand.
 Although a small country, buses between destinations are infrequent and expensive.
 Plus, some of the best experiences you can have in NZ are on road trips!

 You have three options when it comes to getting wheels in New Zealand; a car, a campervan, or a motorhome.
 Here’s what you need to know about each and where to get them: